rhizomatics/anpr2mqtt/README.md

 # ANPR MQTT Bridge

 A simple way to integrate CCTV cameras with built-in **ANPR** (**Automatic Number Plate Recognition**, aka **ALPR** or **Automatic Licence Plate Recognition**) to MQTT for Home Assistant integration, or any other MQTT consumer.
+Running under Docker is preferred but not necessary.

 All that is needed is for the camera to be configured to upload images on plate recognition, by ftp, NAS or whatever else.
 ANPR2MQTT monitors the directory where the images lands and publishes plate information to MQTT.
+Its simple, requires no proprietary vendor APIs ( or differing ONVIF implementations ), and Home Assistant gets a copy of the actual annotated detection image to use on dashboards or to attach to notifications.

 While intended for vehicle plate detection, it can be used to watch for and analyze any file, so for example uploaded face detection or line crossing images.
+A single `anpr2mqtt` instance can watch multiple paths and patterns for different cameras and events.

 ## Features

 * File System Integration
     - Watches directory for ANPR camera images using [Watchdog](https://python-watchdog.readthedocs.io/en/stable/index.html)
         - Uses [inotify](https://www.man7.org/linux/man-pages/man7/inotify.7.html) on Linux, or equiv on other operating systems for efficient listening to file system events without continual polling
-    - Extracts license plate information from filenames
+    - Extracts target ( for example licence plate ), timestamp and event type information from filenames
 * Home Assistant Integration.
     - Publishes events to MQTT for Home Assistant as a [MQTT Sensor Entity](https://www.home-assistant.io/integrations/sensor.mqtt/)
     - Auto-discovery configuration for Home Assistant